Ewen Maclean: Career

 In 1901 he returned to Wales as Senior Gynaecologist at Cardiff Hospital.
 In 1911 the hospital was renamed King Edward VII Hospital.
-He concurrently taught midwifery at the Cardiff Medical School which was set up in response to the Midwives Act of 1902.
+He concurrently taught midwifery at the Cardiff Medical School which was set up in response to the Midwives Act 1902.

 In the First World War he served as a Lt Colonel in the Royal Army Medical Corps but purely based in Britain, treating soldiers returned from the front first at Eaton Hall, Cheshire (converted to a hospital for officers for the duration of the war) then at the 3rd Western General Hospital.

 On his return to Cardiff he was promoted to 'Professor Extraordinary' in 1921, having supported the integration of a Cardiff clinical school with the King Edward VII Hospital.
 This new role placed Ewen as part-time chair in obstetrics and gynaecology at the hospital.
 However tensions between academic, hospital and clinical staff following the establishment of clinical teaching in the hospital lead to the suspension of the scheme for a year in the 1920s.
 Maclean was able to avoid the controversy which other professors of medicine failed to escape, partly due to is reputation as a courteous and kind man.
 His respect of his colleagues helped gain him the eventual promotion to vice-chairman of the Medical Board of the Hospital.

 Maclean's department became notable within the hospital for its progressive approaches to teaching; Maclean was thus frequently sought by the Central Midwives' board to be an examiner in women's diseases and midwifery.
 He also made a number of notable contributions as a researcher, submitting his research to journals such as British Medical Journal and the Journal of Obstetrics and Gynaecology.
 Consequently, he created the Ewen Maclean Research Scholarship in 1926, donating £3,000 to promote research in midwifery at the medical school.